From Amazon to Microsoft, Meta and Google, big names in tech are announcing mass layoffs and putting the brakes on hiring.

 The key tech companies announcing layoffs and hiring freezes

-For the first time in its history, social media giant Meta announced in November that it would lay off 11,000 workers, or roughly 13 per cent of its staff.
-This marked one of the biggest tech layoffs of 2022, as the company grappled with a weak advertising market and mounting costs.
+The social media giant already axed 11,000 jobs in November, about 13 per cent of its workforce at the time.
+That marked one of the biggest tech layoffs of 2022, as Meta grappled with a weak advertising market and mounting costs.

-On Wednesday (January 18), the software giant Microsoft said it would cull 10,000 jobs, or approximately 5 per cent of its workforce, in response to "macroeconomic conditions and changing customer priorities".
+In January, the software giant said it would cull 10,000 jobs, or approximately 5 per cent of its workforce, in response to "macroeconomic conditions and changing customer priorities".

 "While we are eliminating roles in some areas, we will continue to hire in key strategic areas," CEO Satya Nadella said in an email to employees.